Implementing CPSLint: A Data Validation and Sanitisation Tool for Industrial Cyber-Physical Systems: Using

 As can be seen in \Cref{lst:config}, \CPSLint allows for the use of multiple back-ends: a compiler pipeline, meant for generating well performing idiomatic Python code, and an interpreter pipeline, a back-end meant for debugging and diagnostic purposes at the cost of performance.
 A more detailed overview of these pipelines is given in \Cref{sec:implementation}.

 Regardless of which back-end pipeline is chosen, the user can use the language in one of two ways: through the Rascal REPL, or through the Language Server Protocol (LSP) interface provided by Rascal.
 Accessing \CPSLint through the Rascal REPL allows the use of the language without the overhead of an IDE.
 When considering this option, the \texttt{Runner} module can be imported to run the \CPSLint programs through calling the \texttt{run} function from the REPL, by giving the location of the program to be executed as an argument.
-An example of this usage pattern is given in \Cref{lst:REPL}. \lstinputlisting[ caption={An example showing showing how to run \CPSLint specifications through the Rascal REPL.}, language={}, label=lst:REPL, breaklines=true, breakatwhitespace=false, columns=fullflexible, keepspaces=true ]{scripts/REPL.txt}
+An example of this usage pattern is given in \Cref{lst:REPL}.

 Using the LSP implementation gives the user Visual Studio Code support, bringing \CPSLint language features to the editor.
 These features can be enabled by importing the \texttt{CPSLintLanguageServer} module through the Rascal REPL and running the \texttt{main} function, which in turn registers the \CPSLint language and makes the editor ready for use.
 In \Cref{fig:IDE}, we illustrate what the IDE environment looks like.
 As can be seen, we provide syntax highlighting for the language and a way to run the current program.